 You can join the do-it-yourselfers taking on faux and decorative painting.
 No longer do you need to feel limited to a single color on the wall, inside or outside!
 In this article, I take you through eight easy steps to making a fabulous, dynamic effect with two colors of paint, a roller, and a plastic bag.

 1. Choose Two Complementary Colors

 First, choose two compatible colors.
-In this first example, I chose a vibrant turqoise with a neon green, fitting for the client's outdoor mystical beach theme.
+In this first example, I chose a vibrant turquoise with a neon green, which was fitting for the client's outdoor mystical-beach theme.
 The second example below shows a much calmer color scheme for an interior bedroom, using a dark soft purple and the same color in a much lighter hue.

-If you are unsure how to choose colors that go well together, here are two suggestions:
+If you are unsure of how to choose colors that go well together, here are two suggestions:

 - Use a color wheel.
-Colors triangle to each other (i.e. red, yellow & blue) vibrate with dramatic contrast.
+Colors triangle to each other (i.e., red, yellow, and blue) vibrate with dramatic contrast.
 Those opposite each other (like yellow and purple) create dynamic energy.
 Colors near each other on the color wheel (like blue and blue-green) provide balance.
 Greyed or lightened hues provide a muted feel, while richer or darkened hues build intensity.
 Often a good combination is to have one rich hue and one soft hue.

-- Find color schemes you like by getting a book like by Anna Starner, or browsing your neighborhood, in magazines, or online.
+- Find color schemes you like by getting a book like The Color Scheme Bible by Anna Starner, or browsing your neighborhood, in magazines, or online.
 Make sure to look at your colors in the room or space you are painting, preferably at several points in the day.
-A soft purple in noon sun can look pitch black in night-time flourescent light.
-I choose the right color top coat in example 2 because I previewed the base color at 9 pm.
+A soft purple in noon sun can look pitch black in night-time fluorescent light.
+I chose the right color topcoat in example 2 because I previewed the base color at 9 pm.
 Had I not done that, the look would have been awful.
-The Color Scheme Bible

 2. Glazed or Unglazed